Fertulity IVF

 What Is the Endometrial Microbiome?

-It is the natural community of microorganisms (mainly bacteria) that live in the endometrium.
-Just like the gut and vagina, the inside of the uterus also hosts a microbiome, and the balance of this micro-ecosystem has proven critical for embryo receptivity.
+The endometrial microbiome refers to the natural population of microorganisms (mainly bacteria) that reside in the endometrium.
+Just like the gut and the vagina, the uterine environment hosts its own microbiome, and the balance of this ecosystem plays a crucial role in embryo implantation.

 Frequently Asked Questions About EMMA Test